MikeAvgeros/bay-leaf-jobs/README.md

 ## Strategy

-My Milestone Project 3 from the Code Institute is a website will help users find a suitable job and start their dream career or help their clients find top developers to help their company grow.
+My Milestone Project 3, bayleafjobs, is a website will help developers find a suitable job and start their dream career or helps recruiters find top developers to help their clients' companies grow.

 The purpose of this project is to create a website that allows users to create, use, read, edit and delete data.
 In particular, recruiters can create, edit and delete jobs as well as view who applied to their jobs.
 The users can also update or delete their profile.
 Developers can apply to jobs, contact recruiters as well as update or delete their profile.

+-   ### Site Owner Goals

+    -   I want to create an easy-to-use and engaging platform where developers can find their dream jobs and recruiters can find top talent to work on their clients' companies.

+    -   I want get a better understanding of backend development using Python, Flask and MongoDB.

+    -   I want to create a Minimum Viable Product that can be further developed with additional features.

 -   ### User Stories

     - As a User, I want to be presented with a well-structured website, where I can easily navigate and find all the information that I need.